Leveraging Data Science for Smarter, Safer Transportation Systems

 The efficiency of our transportation systems is crucial to our increasingly fast-paced world.
 From ensuring planes land safely to optimizing traffic flow and managing snowstorms, transportation engineering is at the heart of keeping our lives on track.

-At the University of Utah, Dr. Nikola Markovich is using cutting-edge data science techniques to innovate and improve a wide array of infrastructure, that keeps our communities moving smoothly and safely.
+At the University of Utah, Dr. Nikola Markovich is using cutting-edge data science techniques to innovate and improve a wide array of infrastructure to keep our communities moving smoothly and safely.

 Backed by funding from UDOT and in collaboration with fellow Civil & Environmental Engineering Professors, three of his recent projects are optimizing resources, improving efficiencies, and saving the state millions.